 Cover photo from Skinos Mastiha Official Website

 What would you say if you had to describe Greeks in just a few words?
 We would say they are some of the most hospitable people we have come across in all our travels.
 Tourism is a major industry in Greece, but that doesn’t always translate to feeling appreciated and welcomed as a guest.
-One of the most striking traits in Greece is in most restaurants, especially local places; you will be provided at least one and, maybe, several times a free food or drink at every meal.
+One of the most striking traits in Greece is that in most restaurants, especially local places, you will be provided at least one and, maybe, several times, a free food or drink for every meal.
 That was our experience not only on the mainland but also on Mykonos, Santorini, and Crete.

 It expresses their appreciation for your patronage, a gift of sorts to say thank you.
 In our most recent travels in 2021, we were often greeted with a complimentary appetizer.
 We would then be given a complimentary small carafe of liquor and dessert at the end of the meal as they left the check.
 These offers of kind hospitality were always welcome and lovely.
 In all our travels so far, it is unique to Greece.